The Times and Democrat

 The Times and Democrat is a daily newspaper in Orangeburg, South Carolina.
 The Times and Democrat is owned by Lee Enterprises, a company based in Davenport, Iowa.
-It has a daily circulation of 13,395.

 History and origins

 The Times and Democrat traces its history to the October 1881 merger of The Orangeburg Democrat and The Orangeburg Times.
 It also has ties to four other newspapers born in the aftermath of the American Civil War: The Southron, The Tax-Payer, The Edisto Clarion and The Orangeburg News and Times.
 Like most newspapers of the South during Reconstruction, the Orangeburg publications were embroiled in political doctrines.
-The Orangeburg News, for instance, was organized as a newspaper of the Democrats but later made the bold move of becoming a newspaper of the Republicans.
+The Orangeburg News, for instance, was organized as a newspaper of the Democrats but later became a newspaper of the Republicans.

 Into this milieu came James L. Sims.
 The Charleston, South Carolina, native learned the printing trade at The Charleston Courier and subsequently purchased an interest in The Spartanburg Herald.
 When his wife died, Sims sold his interest and moved to Orangeburg.
 In 1878, he purchased The Edisto Clarion, successor to The Tax-Payer, and changed its name again, to The Orangeburg Democrat.
 Sims' editor at the Democrat was Stiles R. Mellichamp, who after a short period left to start his own newspaper, The Orangeburg Times.
 In 1881, Sims and Mellichamp came together again to merge their newspapers into The Times and Democrat.

 A close Orangeburg newspaper colleague of Sims in those early days was Hugo S. Sheridan.
 Some years later, Sims married Sheridan's daughter.
 From this marriage came four sons, three of whom were involved in the paper.
 James Izlar Sims, the oldest, dropped out of school at age 14 to work at The Times and Democrat.

 The news content was a little different then.
 One of the biggest events of the year was the ginning of the first bale of cotton.
 Automobiles running into mules and cows usually received big coverage.
 Sports received little attention.
 Typesetting was done by hand, one letter at a time, until 1906, when The Times and Democrat purchased a new Ottmar Mergenthaler Linotype machine at a cost of $3,600.
 J. Izlar Sims, then 16 years old, was sent to New York City to learn how to operate the new machine that was destined to revolutionize the newspaper industry.
 Five years later, at the age of 21, he succeeded his father as publisher.
 J. Izlar Sims also founded a radio station and brought the first talking picture (movie theater) to Orangeburg, in the late 1920s.
 He was a volunteer firefighter and often drove the city's first fire truck.
 He died in 1957.